Metaphorical framing

-Metaphorical framing is a particular type of framing that attempts to influence people's decision-making by mapping characteristics of one concept in terms of another.
-What makes metaphorical framing unique from the various other methods of framing (analogic, gains vs loss, episodic vs thematic) is that the concepts being compared do not have to literally relate to each other.
-The purpose of metaphorical framing is to convey an abstract and/or complex idea in easier-to-comprehend terms.
-This is done so by mapping characteristics of an abstract/complex source onto characteristics of the simpler/concrete target.
-Metaphorical framing is based on Lakoff and Johnson's seminal work on conceptual metaphor theory which states that our cognition, our way of thinking, is metaphorically conceptualized.
+Metaphorical framing is a particular type of framing that attempts to influence decision-making by mapping characteristics of one concept in terms of another.
+The purpose of metaphorical framing is to convey an abstract or complex idea in easier-to-comprehend terms by mapping characteristics of an abstract or complex source onto characteristics of a simpler or concrete target.
+Metaphorical framing is based on George Lakoff and Mark Johnson's work on conceptual metaphors, which holds that human cognition is metaphorically conceptualized.
 Metaphorical framing has been used in political rhetoric to influence political decision-making.

 Origins of metaphorical framing

 According to conceptual metaphor theory, people think in terms of frames that are physically realized in the neurocircuitry of the brain.
-That is, the way people think about an issue is reflected in people's brains.
-For instance, when a metaphor frames a specific issue, say gas prices, using the basic metaphor more is up and less is down, people will think in terms of up and down when they hear the phrase “gas prices are going through the roof.”
-Naturally, here, what is meant by “going through the roof” is that gas prices are going up.
-People learn metaphors in early development through a series of the repeated pairing of brain activity and instances in the environment.
+For instance, when a metaphor frames a specific issue, say gas prices, using the basic metaphor more is up and less is down, people will think in terms of up and down when they hear the phrase "gas prices are going through the roof."

+Conceptual metaphor theory relies on the fact that people learn metaphors in early development through a series of the repeated pairing of brain activity and instances in the environment.
 For example, a child learns the more is up metaphor when seeing liquid being poured in a container and sees that the liquid in the container rises as more liquid is added.
 A part in the brain for quantity and another for verticality are frequently activated together forming a circuit that combines both concepts.
 The circuit that joins the quality and vertical part of the brain is the metaphor, specifically, the more is up metaphor.
 The more the neurocircuitry loops between verticality and quantification, the more the metaphor more is up gets instantiated in the brain.

 Other research also suggests that metaphors originate in the brain.
-Specifically, Boulenger, Shtyrov, and Pulvermuller (2012) and others found that metaphors depicting a physical activity (“she grasped the idea” or “kick the habit”) are processed through the brain's motor cortex much faster than literal language.
+Specifically, Boulenger, Shtyrov, and Pulvermuller (2012) and others found that metaphors depicting a physical activity ("she grasped the idea" or "kick the habit") are processed through the brain's motor cortex much faster than literal language.
 The connection between metaphor and brain activity emerges early on in the processing stages at one-quarter of a second.
 When influencing brain activity, metaphors also influence the extent to which people pay attention to objects.
 For instance, people are more likely to allocate more attention and fixate longer on visual scenes when they read a motion metaphor such as the road goes through the desert than when they read the road is in the desert.
-In short, metaphors are quickly understood, to the point that they are processed much faster than literal language.
+Thus, metaphors are quickly understood, to the point that they are processed much faster than literal language.